klust/LUMI-BE-training-materials/docs/intro-evolving/09_Containers.md

 we offer is determined by what is offered by the OS.

-To work with containers on LUMI you will either need to pull the container from a container registry, e.g., [DockerHub](https://hub.docker.com/), or bring in the container by copying the singularity `.sif` file.
+To work with containers on LUMI you will either need to pull the container from a container registry, e.g., [DockerHub](https://hub.docker.com/), or bring in the container either by creating a tarball from a docker container on the remote system and then converting that to the singularity `.sif` format on LUMI, or by copying the singularity `.sif` file.

 Singularity does offer a command to pull in a Docker container and to convert it to singularity format.
 E.g., to pull a container for the Julia language from DockerHub, you'd use